 The annual output of this will be three co-financed academic articles/chapters, three policy briefs with a complementary ‘brown bag’ seminar in the Ministry of Defence, as well as one roundtable at NUPI to facilitate the synergies between academic research and policy that the project envisages.
 The project will enable researchers on Russia and European security to integrate their academic activity with a consistent policy relevant outlook, and will produce a set of inquiries that speak directly to the Ministry of Defence’s Russia-related specific criteria every year throughout the project period.
 The inquiries for 2018 will be:

-1. A data -driven exploration of Russia’s evolving understanding of the main security actors in Europe
+- A data -driven exploration of Russia’s evolving understanding of the main security actors in Europe.
+See "corporaexplorer: An R package for dynamic exploration of text collections".

-3. A study of horizontal spill overs within NATO and their potential impact on Russo-Norwegian relations.
+- A study of horizontal spill overs within NATO and their potential impact on Russo-Norwegian relations.
+See "The Risks of Being an Ally".

 For NUPI, this project will build up under our strategic, long-term commitment to research on Russian foreign and security policy.